🩺 Affordable Private Healthcare

 What To Do Next

-We know that finding a breast lump can be very distressing which is why we offer a same-day appointment with an experienced doctor for an examination and if needed, a further referral for an ultrasound.
-Most breast lumps are benign but until you have that confirmed, it is natural to feel anxious.
+We know that finding a breast lump can be very distressing which is why we offer a same-day appointment with an experienced doctor for an examination.
+If needed, a further referral for an ultrasound.

 How To Book A Private Doctor Appointment?